oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

 ### PaletteDance()

-This function has some complexities, but nothing hasn't been covered above.
+This function has some complexities, but nothing that hasn't been covered above.
 It uses the proportional color fitting seen in `PalettePulse()`, as well as the sine brightness dimming.
 The only difference is shifting these two functions to correspond with a position on the strip.
 The brightness shifts by simply performing a mathematical shift on on the sine function (e.g. sin(x + c) ).
 Since it's the absolute value of sine, the brightness simply loops over.
 Here's a graphical demonstration of the concept:

 <center>![sine shift](http://i.imgur.com/PKmTWdA.png)</center>